 Day 5 and 6: Cecina

 Follow the spectacular "Strada del Vino" (Wine Road) as it parallels the Tuscan coast.
 Some of Italy's most famous wines come from this area including Sassicaia, Ornellaia, and Guado al Tasso.
 Explore the beautiful Bolgheri castle and tour their winery learning about the Bordeaux grape varieties that thrive in their soil and micro climate.
 Cycle through the sleepy medieval villages of Casale Marittimo, Gaurdistallo, and Montescudaio.
 Tour ends in Cecina.
+Your Cecina hotel is just a 5-minute walk from the beach.
 Frequent trains make for an easy departure at the end of your cycling adventure in Italy.